kirasiris/kiraframework/README.md

 ```
 app/*** contains all the models, views and controllers (this is what you work with as web developer).
 kira/*** contains all the framework files (this is what you work with if you want to create/modify this framework).
 public/*** Don't touch the index.php file, that's like the entry point where everything gathers together to make it work!.
-You ONYL touch the css and javascript folders!.
+You ONLY touch the css and javascript folders!.
 Ignore the `.htaccess`.
 ```

 The rest of the files such as the routes.php in the root folder controls what is visible in the browser.
 This could be moved within the app folder, however, I wanted to keep it simple and easy to reach!.
 The helpers file, include some of the functions required to make it work, not as important but help a lot.